JonasAlfredsson/anibg/README.md

 At the top of the main `anibg` script file there exist four settings that can be changed by the user, accompanied with what values are valid.

-### The `devilspie2` Config File (dp2_conf)
+### `dp2_conf` - `devilspie2`'s Config File
 This should be the path to the `.lua` configuration file that is used by `devilspie2` when resizing the video window of the MPV player.
-If your installation placed it somewhere else than `~/.config/devilspie2/` you can change it here.
+If you decided to placed it somewhere else than `~/.config/devilspie2/` you can change it here.

-### Automatic Resolution (automaticResolution)
+### `automaticResolution` - Automatic Resolution
 If you have a special video file, that is not recognized correctly by the automatic resizing function, you can turn this functionality off and manually edit the `MPV Wallpape.lua` file.
-Succeeding runs of `anibg` will then not modify this config file, in order to not mess with your custom settings.
+Succeeding runs of `anibg` will then not perform any modifications to this config file, in order to not mess with your custom settings.

-### Hardware Decoder (hwDecoder)
+### `hwDecoder` - Hardware Decoder
-It is possible for MPV to use hardware accelerated decoding on systems where this option is available.
-There are a couple of different combinations to this, but I have categorized them into four groups for simplicity:
+It is possible for MPV to use hardware accelerated decoding, of the video stream, on systems where this option is available.
+There are a couple of different setting combinations available, to achieve the best performance on different systems, but I have categorized them into four common scenarios for
+simplicity:

 - `none` - Only use software decoding.
-    - This will be compatible with all systems that have a CPU, but will use a lot of system resources
+    - This will be compatible with all systems that have a CPU, but it will use a lot of system resources.
 - `auto` - Let MPV find best decoder.
     - MPV is usually quite good at finding what options are available, and will most likely be able to automatically configure the decoder correctly by itself.
-- `intel` - Use the Intel specific hardware decoder.
+- `intel` - Use the **Intel** specific hardware decoder.
     - If the screen you are using is getting its signal from the integrated Intel graphics you can use this option, as it will use the hardware decoders available in the graphics part of the CPU instead.
-- `nvidia` - Use the Nvidia specific hardware decoder.
+- `nvidia` - Use the **Nvidia** specific hardware decoder.
     - If you have a Nvidia graphics card you can use this setting, as it will offload all the decoding to your dedicated graphics card instead.

-If you are unsure what to use I would leave it at `auto`, but you can test the different settings wile monitoring your system to find the one with best performance.
+If you are unsure what to use I would leave it at `auto`, but you can test the different settings while monitoring your system to find the one with best performance.
 For more information about this you can check out all the [Hardware decoder options][9] on the MPV site.

-### Scaler Algorithm (scaler)
+### `scaler` - Scaler Algorithm
 When scaling an image, or a video feed, some kind of algorithm is needed in order to calculate what color all the pixels in the resized variant should be.
 This is a complicated problem that has a quality/speed tradeoff which you might need to take into consideration.

-A system using software decoding might not have the necessary computing power to use the scaler that will produce the best results, and using this will result in a low framerate.
+A system using software decoding might not have the necessary computing power to use the scaler that will produce the best quality results, with the result that the video plays with a low framerate.
 The slowest decoder will most likely require a dedicated graphics card for acceptable performance on higher resolution video feeds.

-There are three options available, with slower equating to better quality.
+There are three options available, with slower equating to better quality:

-- `fast` - bilinear
+- `fast` - *bilinear*
     - Bilinear hardware texture filtering.
 This is the fastest scaler, but the quality is not that good.
 This is also MPV's default scaler for compatibility reasons.
-- `medium` - spline36
+- `medium` - *spline36*
     - This one has quite good quality at moderate resource requirements.
-- `slow` - ewa_lanczossharp
+- `slow` - *ewa_lanczossharp*
     - This is a slightly sharpened version of another scaler called `ewa_lanczos`, and it is also using some additional pre-tuned parameters.
       If your hardware can run it, this is probably what you should use by